FrancoisPgm/ADNI_study/README.md

 ~~~

 Note1: VISCODE and VISCODE are not the same.
 VISCODE is cohort specific and gets initialized with the initialization of a new ADNI project.
 merge_csv.py is using VISCODE (not VISCODE2).
-This i fine as loong as the datasets merged will be done only for one ADNI phase (e.g ADNI1)
+This is fine as loong as the datasets merged will be done only for one ADNI phase (e.g ADNI1)

 Note2: To see the list of options:
  ~~~